Language selection

 Forward

-The purpose of this Integrated Fisheries Management Plan (IFMP) is to identify the main objectives and requirements for the Sea Cucumber fishery in the Pacific Region, as well as the management measures that will be used to achieve these objectives.
-This document also serves to communicate the basic information on the fishery and its management to Fisheries and Oceans Canada (DFO) staff, legislated co-management boards and other stakeholders.
+The purpose of this Integrated Fisheries Management Plan (IFMP) summary is to provide a brief overview of the information found in the full IFMP.
+This document also serves to communicate the basic information on the fishery and its management to DFO staff, legislated co-management boards and other stakeholders.
 This IFMP provides a common understanding of the basic “rules” for the sustainable management of the fisheries resource.
+The full IFMP is available on request.

 This IFMP is not a legally binding instrument which can form the basis of a legal challenge.
 The IFMP can be modified at any time and does not fetter the Minister's discretionary powers set out in the Fisheries Act.
 The Minister can, for reasons of conservation or for any other valid reasons, modify any provision of the IFMP in accordance with the powers granted pursuant to the Fisheries Act.